 A Defined Space

 Keeping your puppy in a defined space in your home is as important as anything else you can do for the house training process.
+Crate training is vital to the overall house training process and the potty training process specifically.
 Finding the best dog crate for your puppy is vital to the overall house training process and the potty training process specifically.
 According to the American Kennel Club, dogs like cleanliness and will not go in their crate unless they are left in for far too long .
-When in their crate, your puppy will let you know that they need to go, and it is your job to react to that.
+When in their crate, your new puppy will let you know that they need to go, and it is your job to react to that.

 A Safe Place To Go

 Choosing the right spot for your puppy to relieve himself or herself is probably the first and most important step in potty training your dog.
-The spot should be comfortable and familiar to your puppy and it should be close to the door that you will most regularly take them out.
+The spot should be comfortable and familiar to your puppy.
+It should be close to the door that you will most regularly take them out.
 You may have noticed that dogs, as a general rule, relieve themselves in the same spot almost every time.
 Their own scent is a trigger for this and it is very common for a puppy to use the same spot over and over again even without training.
-In potty training, you should use this to your advantage and make it your first priority to find a place right outside that your puppy can use over and over again.
+In potty training, you should use this to your advantage and make it your first priority to find a place right outside.
+That’s your puppy can use over and over again.
 It is natural for them and will help make potty training a safe and easier experience.

 Create A Routine

 Puppies do best on a regular schedule for all aspects of their life and this includes potty training.
-A good rule to consider is that a puppy can hold their bladder for approximately one hour for every month of its life up to six or eight hours, and this should help you set your routines.
-To start with, frequency is key.
+A good rule to consider is that a puppy can hold their bladder for approximately one hour for every month of its life up to six or eight hours, and this should help you set your routines—remember that puppies need more potty breaks.
+To start with puppy potty training, frequency is key.
 Take your puppy out at least every two hours, if not even more often than that.
 Always take them out when they wake up and right before they go to sleep as well as before and after playing.
 Any time your puppy may have gone a length of time without pottying.
 Here are some good rules to consider when creating a routine for your puppy: